benrr101/node-taglib-sharp/docs/classes/id3v2popularimeterframe.md

 ▸ `Static`**fromOffsetRawData**(`data`: [*ByteVector*](bytevector.md), `offset`: *number*, `header`: [*Id3v2FrameHeader*](id3v2frameheader.md), `version`: *number*): [*Id3v2PopularimeterFrame*](id3v2popularimeterframe.md)

 Constructs and initializes a new instance by reading its raw data in a specified ID3v2 version.
-This method allows for offset reading from the data bytevector.
+This method allows for offset reading from the data byte vector.

 #### Parameters: